innovationOUtside/jupyter_anywidget_pglite/README.md

 `%pglite_query -r -q 'SELECT * FROM test LIMIT 1;'`

+As if we add the `-d` flag, this will return the query result as a dataframe.

 Having made a query onto the database via a magic cell, we can retrieve the response:

 ```python